-- (a) A generator must keep a copy of each manifest signed in accordance with §262.23(a) for three years or until he receives a signed copy from the designated facility which received the waste.
-This signed copy must be retained as a record for at least three years from the date the waste was accepted by the initial transporter. - (b) A generator must keep a copy of each Biennial Report and Exception Report for a period of at least three years from the due date of the report. - (c) See §262.11(f) for recordkeeping requirements for documenting hazardous waste determinations.
+(a) A generator must keep a copy of each manifest signed in accordance with §262.23(a) for three years or until he receives a signed copy from the designated facility which received the waste.
+This signed copy must be retained as a record for at least three

-(d) The periods or retention referred to in this section are extended automatically during the course of any unresolved enforcement action regarding the regulated activity or as requested by the Administrator.
+- (b) A generator must keep a copy of each Biennial Report and Exception Report for a period of at least three years from the due date of the report. - (c) See §262.11(f) for recordkeeping requirements for documenting hazardous waste determinations. - (d) The periods or retention referred to in this section are extended automatically during the course of any unresolved enforcement action regarding the regulated activity or as requested by the Administrator.